The Voice of Cities and Regions

 Localizing the UN Global Stocktake

-Under the banner #Stocktake4ClimateEmergency, cities, towns, and regions are hosting local stocktakes that provide an official contribution to the Paris Agreement’s Global Stocktake — essentially turning their city halls and regional parliaments into mini-COP venues.
+Under the banner #Stocktake4ClimateEmergency, cities, towns, and regions hosted local stocktakes that provided an official contribution to the Paris Agreement’s Global Stocktake — essentially turning their city halls and regional parliaments into mini-COP venues.

-At a local stocktakes, city stakeholders ask “Where are we?
+During these events, city stakeholders asked “Where are we?
 Where do we want to go?
 How do we get there in an equitable and just way?” concerning their local ambition, national climate plans, and global climate justice.

 Sustainable Urban Resilience for the Next Generation (SURGe) Initiative

-The SURGe Initiative is developed in collaboration with UN-Habitat and facilitated by ICLEI and has been endorsed by 70+ global partners.
+SURGe is developed in collaboration with UN-Habitat, facilitated by ICLEI, and endorsed by 70+ global partners.

 Advocacy outcomes